Home Storage Solutions for Every Room in the House

 How often do we lament that our homes just don’t have enough room for all our things?
-If only we had enough storage!
+If only we had enough home storage!
 It can pose an especially big challenge when you’re limited by small spaces.
 Never fear, here we offer up storage solutions for every room in your home that are not only practical but stylish as well.
 Read our handy tips and imagine where you can make storage look downright decorative.

 Jump to Room:

 You only have so much footprint in your kitchen, so be sure to utilize your space to your best advantage.
 Need storage in your kitchen nook?
-Add a small sideboard or decorative barn door-style cabinet (one of its best qualities is its ability hang on the wall or sit on the floor depending on your space).
+Add a small sideboard or decorative barn door-style cabinet (one of its best qualities is its ability to hang on the wall or sit on the floor depending on your space).

 Shelve It – Today’s farmhouse chic trend provides a multitude of choices in kitchen storage.
 From a cubby wall shelf, to rustic shelving, to kitchen storage cabinets, they offer a great way to turn empty wall space into cool storage space.
-Fill cubbies with mugs, canisters, folded linens or bowls with fresh fruit.
+Fill cubbies with mugs, canisters, cutting boards, folded linens, or bowls with fresh fruit.
 They provide a unique place to stay organized and showcase your favorite kitchen items.
 A handy storage basket or two looks perfect inside shelves and can be filled with all sorts of items that would otherwise make your space look cluttered.

 Roll It – When space is at a premium, a rolling cart can be the way to move your necessities from one room to another.
 A portable kitchen island that rolls wherever you need it can serve double duty, storing items in its shelves and drawers and becoming a makeshift serving cart at a moment’s notice.
-Or, roll them into the dining area to have serveware quick at hand.
+Or, roll them into the dining area to have servingware quick at hand.

 Extend your bathroom storage capabilities with ingenious storage that is specifically designed just for the small, tight-knit spaces found in bathrooms.
 Instantly add shelves over the toilet bowl, or tucked inside the corner of your shower.
 Even better, add an over-the-toilet cabinet.
 Utilize wall space with open shelving that looks decorative while keeping things tidy.
 Wrangle all those bathroom essentials with an ingenious organizing unit near the mirror.